ShubhamPoriya/100-days-of-code/log.md

 **Thoughts**: Finding a right algorithm for a particular problem makes a huge difference.
 Coding should be a habit not a hobby to become the master of it.

 **Link(s) to work**: Work in progress (Flappy Bird is hatching...)

+### Day 10: August 28, 2020

+**Today's Progress**: Today i learnt about greedy algorithms and its implementation on tricky problems such as car-fueling problem, money-change problem, maximum-salary problem, etcetera.

+**Thoughts**: Finding a right algorithm for a particular problem makes a huge difference.
+Coding should be a habit not a hobby to become the master of it.

+**Link(s) to work**: Work in progress (Flappy Bird is hatching...)